stocktonsmith/math4610/doc/printMatrix.md

 **Routine Name**: printMatrix()
 **Author**: Stockton Smith
 **Language**: C++
-**Description**: This function provides a convenient way to print out a square matrix, along with its right-hand side, to the screen.
+**Description**: This function provides a convenient way to print out a square matrix and/or a right-hand side vector to the screen.
+All three possible versions of the function are implemented using function overloading.
-**Input**: A square matrix must be provided to the routine in the form of a `std::vector<std::vector<double>>`.
-Be sure to also provide a vector of type `<std::vector<double>` representing the right-hand side of the system of equations.
-The size of this vector should equal the side length of the square matrix.
+**Input**: A square matrix can be provided to the routine in the form of a `std::vector<std::vector<double>>`, and a vector of type `<std::vector<double>` representing the right-hand side of the system of equations can be provided as well.
+If both are provided, the size of this vector should equal the side length of the square matrix.
 **Output**: The routine prints to the console a square matrix and its right-hand side.
 **Usage Example**:
 *Input*: